intellectronica/azure-cosmos-db-sql-python-flask-webapp/README.md

-# azure-cosmos-db-sql-python-sample
+# azure-cosmos-db-sql-python-webapp
-This sample shows how to work with the Azure Cosmos DB SQL API and the Azure Cosmos DB Python SDK.
+This sample shows how to work with the Azure Cosmos DB SQL API and the Azure Cosmos DB Python SDK  tr.

 ## Prerequisites